| | | "LEARN, GROW, AND BE UNIQUE WITH ISB" |

 creating a positive team environment amongst students.

-teachers to the school.
+| | | Back in Class | | We’re so happy to be back in the classroom and to welcome all the new students andteachers to the school.
 The first days are all about coming together as a community to get to know each other and learn how to support each other in our growth and development.
 This year, we are focussing on thinking and communication skills as we aim to set students up to be successful in the world of Artificial Intelligence.
 This means making sure we focus on those skills that humans are especially good at.

-We have so much going on beyond the classrooms, that we needed to create space in the
+| | | FLEX(ible) Time | | We have so much going on beyond the classrooms, that we needed to create space in thelesson schedule.
+We’ve introduced a new lesson this year called FLEX time.
+Every day,

 students will have the chance to work together on all kinds of projects ranging from extra